-JFA Director of Operations Peter Verner opens up the New Orleans office managing the 150 musicians working in the Agnes Varis Jazz & Blues in the Schools program.
+JFA Director of Operations Petr Verner opens up the New Orleans office managing the 150 musicians working in the Agnes Varis Jazz & Blues in the Schools program.

 Wendy is introduced to JFA’s next saint, Mike Novogratz who joins the board.
 JFA honors Mike at the Apollo with the Dr. Billy Taylor Humanitarian Award in recognition of his beautiful heart that supports hundreds of musicians and their families.
 Danny Glover presents the award.
 Mike & Sukey Novogratz are among the JFA’s greatest heroes, walking in the footprints left by our “Saint Agnes.”

-On July 29, Agnes Varis crosses the “Rainbow Bridge,” leaving a huge hole in our world.
+On July 29, Agnes Varis passes away, leaving a huge hole in our world.
 To those who love her, life will never be the same.

 JFA patron and hero, Steven Loeb discovers a 10-year-old piano prodigy Matthew Whitaker performing at his first Loft Party.
 Matthew quickly becomes a sensational staple of JFA events.
 Pianist and bandleader Jon Batiste of The Late Show with Stephen Colbert raves, “This young man is a genius.
 I love the way he’s mastering those keys.
 He will go far.
 Watch out!”